junxit/us-congress-bills-116/metadata.md

 - 2020-02-13 — Message on Senate action sent to the House.
 - 2020-02-14 — Received in the House.
 - 2020-02-14 — Referred to the House Committee on Natural Resources.
+- 2020-02-18 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2020-09-21 — Considered under suspension of the rules. (consideration: CR H4568)
+- 2020-09-21 — DEBATE - The House proceeded with forty minutes of debate on S. 490.
+- 2020-09-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-21 — Ms. Haaland moved to suspend the rules and pass the bill.
+- 2020-09-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4568)
+- 2020-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2020-10-06 — Presented to President.
+- 2020-10-06 — Presented to President.
+- 2020-10-13 — Became Public Law No: 116-167.
+- 2020-10-13 — Became Public Law No: 116-167.
+- 2020-10-13 — Signed by President.
+- 2020-10-13 — Signed by President.